 You can also improve the strength and vitality of your body with these ancient practices.
 Tai chi requires an immense degree of focus and balance.
-It isn’t unusual to see people as old as 90 practicing tai chi and staying perfectly balanced as they perform the slow deliberate movements.8 With yoga, the asanas, if done correctly, can improve control and balance.
+It isn’t unusual to see people as old as 90 practicing tai chi and staying perfectly balanced as

 With gentle exercise and movements, both tai chi and yoga can help lower depression and improve quality of sleep.
 Tai chi can help reduce sleep disturbances even among older adults with sleeping trouble, leaving them feeling refreshed.9

 These exercises are also great for the mind and can improve alertness and acumen.
 As one study found, students of yoga were able to perform better in academics.
 Researchers attributed this to the improvements in cognition, attention, and stress management as a result of yoga.10